Living with Fibromyalgia: The Evidence-Based Guide

 Why does this matter practically?
 Because the treatment approach for someone with fibromyalgia and hypermobility looks different from fibromyalgia alone.
 Stability-focused movement, proprioceptive training, and pacing strategies need to account for the joint instability that drives so much of the pain input.
 Our comparison of fibromyalgia and osteoarthritis is also useful for understanding how different structural drivers interact with central sensitisation.

-If you’ve been told you’re “just flexible” without proper investigation, it’s worth asking whether hypermobility is part of your picture.
+If you have been told you are “just flexible” without proper investigation, it is worth asking whether hypermobility is part of your picture.
 The two conditions are frequently co-present, frequently under-diagnosed together, and best addressed together.

 Pacing and Self-Management